lucarno/geocoded_voting_stations/README.md

 # geocoded_voting_stations
 Geocodes voting stations in Brazil

 You will need a google API key.
 Go to Google Cloud Platform to get one.
-Don't forget to enable the Geocoding API
+Don't forget to enable the Geocoding API.

 The list of all voting stations come from here: https://drive.google.com/file/d/0B85iHUpDSZB5elVFd2R1XzAzX1U/view